 While the thought of an ERP system upgrade can seem overwhelming, it is important that you begin your preparations sooner rather than later.
-Think of your ERP system like a company executive, you wouldn’t want to let them retire without having a transition plan in place years in advance.
+Think of your ERP system like a company executive, you don’t want them to retire without having a transition plan in place years in advance.
 And since your ERP is a critical part of your business functions, the time is now to begin preparing your transition roadmap.

-While that timeframe might feel very far away today, a look at the reality of this conversion makes it clear that there are a lot of benefits to making that conversion now.
+While that timeframe might feel very far away today, a look at the reality of this conversion makes it clear that there are a lot of benefits to firming up your plans now.

-There are plenty of articles and blog posts out there explaining what S/4HANA is, and how it’s different than your current system, and telling you the 5 or 6 or 7 or 8 reasons why you should upgrade.
+There are plenty of articles and blog posts out there explaining what S/4HANA is, how it’s different than your current system, and explaining the 5 or 6 or 7 or 8 reasons why you should upgrade.

 This is not that blog.
-We know you have to upgrade; you know you have to upgrade, yet you haven’t taken the steps to prepare for the inevitable.
-So, let’s look at some very practical, non-technology-specific reasons why you’re going to want to get this task on your calendar.
+We already know that the SAP ECC to S/4HANA migration has to happen.
+It’s just a question of taking the steps to prepare for the inevitable.
+So, let’s look at some very practical, non-technology-specific reasons why you want to get this task on your calendar.